animecyc/TitaniumAnimator/ios/README.md

 # TitaniumAnimator

 A drop-in animation replacement for Titanium.
 This module's aim is to mimick as much of the Titanium animation module as possible with the addition of new timing functions and better performance.
 As of right now the only properties that can be animated are: `rotate`, `transform`, `top`, `bottom`, `left`, `right`, `width`, `height`, `opacity`, `color` and `backgroundColor`.
-The `transform` property are not support by Android at this time.
+The `transform` property is not supported by Android at this time.

+For performance reasons iOS has a special boolean property called `opaque` which can be set to `true`.
+If you are animating views that don't contain any sort of transparency you will see performance gains when animating large or otherwise complex view groups.

 ## Support